 Disclosure of Material Connection: Some of the links in the post above are "affiliate links."
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.
 I am disclosing this in accordance with the Federal Trade Commission's 16 CFR, Part 255: "Guides Concerning the Use of Endorsements and Testimonials in Advertising."

 Indulge in these sweet and flavorful Mardis Gras Bourbon King cake bars!
 Splendorous purple, yellow and green icing brings these delightful treats to life for your guests this February.
 And if you’re looking for a fun and boozy kick, this treat has got just what you’re looking for!
-Wow your guests with a tasteful combination of rum and bourbon in one mouth watering dessert.
+Wow your guests with a tasteful combination of sweet yellow cake and bourbon in one mouth watering dessert.

-Rich Mardis Gras Bourbon King Cake Bars With Rum
+Rich Mardis Gras Bourbon King Cake Bars Recipe

 These delicious bar cakes are a breeze to whip up, especially in short order ahead of your Mardis Gras party guests!
 Not only do they taste the part, but they look it too.
 These Fat Tuesday bars are an indulgent treat inspired by the libations of this day celebrated around the world.
 If you’re looking for something easy to bake for Mardis Gras, these Bourbon King cake bars are something your guests will ask for in years to come!